dmbarbour/wikilon/docs/AwelonLang.md

         [small value](stow) => [small value]
         [large binary](stow) => %secureHash

 Stowage allows secure hash resources to be constructed at runtime and removed from working memory until later required.
-Essentially, this gives us a functional, persistent virtual memory model.
-Further, these hashes can be used efficiently together with memoization as a basis for incremental computing for very large systems.
+Essentially, this gives us a functional, persistent, garbage collected virtual memory model.
+Further, these hashes can be used efficiently together with memoization as a basis for incremental computing involving small updates to large, persistent data structures.

-What "large value" means is heuristic, but should be reproducible.
-If configured, it should be configurable from the dictionary, perhaps by defining `stow_threshold`.
-It might also be useful to support a few different size thresholds, enabling use of `(stow_small)` vs. `(stow_large)`.
+What "large value" means is heuristic.
+But it should be simple to predict, understand, and deterministically reproduce.
+It may be configurable from a dictionary, perhaps by defining a word like `stow_threshold` to a number of bytes.
+It may also prove useful to support a few stowage options with variable sizes, such that we can use `(stow_small)` vs. `(stow_large)`.

 ## Dictionary